 Photo courtesy of Boston Teacher Residency

-By Golshan Jalali, AmeriCorps member and Team Leader, Westfield Capital team at the Mildred
+By Golshan Jalali, AmeriCorps member and Team Leader, Westfield Capital team at Mildred Avenue K-8 School

 Still itching to be a part of a classroom after your year of service?
 There are opportunities for AmeriCorps alumni to continue their involvement in education, and even lead a classroom of their own.
 Boston Teacher Residency (BTR) is an organization that partners with Boston Public Schools (BPS) to place exceptional teachers within Boston’s education system and to make a lasting impact on students.
 BTR recruits college graduates of all ages and prepares them for an accessible path to teaching—including helping them obtain a master’s degree focused on education.